Time to read: 6 min

-The industrial design spec usually comes in the form of a surface CAD model and a CMF (color, material, finish) document.
-The surface model needs to be converted to a solid CAD model, and the CMF document needs to be translated into a mechanical engineering spec.
+The industrial design spec usually comes in the form of a surface CAD model and a color, material, finish (CMF) document.
+The surface model often needs to be converted to a solid CAD model, and the CMF document needs to be translated into a mechanical engineering spec.

 Has the industrial designer called out a Pantone number?
-A Pantone plastic number is great, but a lot of Chinese plastics vendors don’t even own the $2000 plastics catalogue, and you will still have to provide the sample chip.
-Usually, it’s sufficient to have a Pantone Coated number and do any fine-tuning at the time of injection.
+A Pantone plastic number is great, but some plastics vendors don’t own the $2000 plastics catalog, so you may still have to provide the sample chip.
+Usually, it’s sufficient to have a Pantone Coated (C) number and do any fine-tuning at the time of injection.

-White is notoriously hard to get right, and Pantone C is not suitable for communicating exactly what kind of white you want.
+White is notoriously hard to get right, and referencing a Pantone C number may not be suitable for communicating exactly what kind of white you want.
 The easiest thing to do here is to provide an actual plastic swatch — it doesn’t have to be Pantone, just an example from another product you like.

-Also note that sometimes in-mold coloring won’t achieve the aesthetic quality required by the industrial designers.
+Also, note that sometimes in-mold coloring won’t achieve the aesthetic quality required by industrial designers.
 It’s up to the mechanical engineer to determine whether painting is more suitable.

 If the industrial designer has called out plastic, it’s up to you, the mechanical engineer, to choose the resin.
-Durability and performance characteristics from the PRD will inform the choice.
+The durability and performance characteristics of the PRD will inform the choice.

-If metal shows up in the design, it’s important to really understand the industrial designer’s intentions.
-Sometimes we can get away with metallic vapor deposition over plastic to achieve a metal appearance, or using sheet metal trim over plastic structure.
+If metal shows up in the design, it’s of utmost importance to understand the industrial designer’s intentions.
+Sometimes we can get away with metallic vapor deposition over plastic to achieve a metal appearance – or use sheet metal trim over plastic structure.
 However, if solid metal components are called for (often to suggest higher quality), we have to determine whether to use casting, CNC machining, or metal injection molding to produce the parts.

 The texture of the product enclosure can be achieved in a multitude of ways.
 Specific painting, blasting, brushing, and polishing techniques can be worked out with the contract manufacturer at a later stage.
-If the plastic parts require texturing, in-mold is a good way to go.
-You, the engineer, can ask the industrial designer to choose a swatch out of a Mold-tech or Yick Sang texture catalogue and give this number to the mold maker.
+If the plastic parts require texturing, in-mold is a good option.
+You, the engineer, can ask the industrial designer to choose a swatch out of a Mold-tech or Yick Sang texture catalog and give this number to the mold maker.

-The table below translates some common PRD requirements into ERD requirements.
+The table below examples of translating PRD requirements into ERD requirements.

-Writing an ERD is a great first step for kicking off the engineering process of any product, especially if there are a lot of moving pieces, and many engineers need to work together.
+Writing an ERD is a great first step for kicking off the engineering process of any product, especially if there are a lot of moving pieces – and when many engineers or a cross-functional team needs to work together.

 An ERD is a living document in the early days of product development.
-You can begin by writing a high-level ERD consisting of requirements, and fill in the details as more decisions are made, like what chips to use.
+You can begin by writing a high-level ERD consisting of requirements and fill in the details as more decisions are made, such as what material to use.

-When you’re ready to engage contract manufacturers, you’ll thank yourself for having written a great ERD.
-There is no better way to impress a manufacturer than presenting both the PRD and the ERD when you request a quote.
+When you’re ready to engage manufacturers, you’ll thank yourself for having written a great ERD.
+Just imagine how impressed your manufacturing partner will be when you present the PRD and the ERD as you request a quote.